CtrlK

 Completeness

-Clearly answers both what (help with paid advertising campaigns, campaign strategy, audience targeting, bidding, optimization) and when (explicit 'Use when' clause with extensive trigger terms and platform mentions).
-Also includes helpful cross-references to related skills.
+Clearly answers both 'what' (campaign strategy, audience targeting, bidding, optimization for paid advertising across multiple platforms) and 'when' (explicit 'Use when' clause with extensive trigger terms).
+Also includes helpful cross-references to related skills (ad-creative, page-cro).

 3 / 3